openfl/lime.openfl.org/_docs/command-line-tools/create-new-project.md

 You can also create a project by hand, you will need a project file and an entry class to get started.

-There are two different forms of project files, *.xml or *.hxp, so you can decide which type of project file to use.
+There are two different forms of project files, _*.xml_ or _*.hxp_, so you can decide which type of project file to use.

 An XML project file will generally remain compatible with the command-line tools, regardless of the version.
 However, a Haxe project file can include robust logic, and can call other process as part of the build process... even generate assets dynamically.
 It is up to you to decide what best matches your taste.

 ### Project XML

-You can call an XML project file )project.xml_ or _project.lime_, or technically any file name that you prefer, although the command-line tools search for _.lime_ then _.xml_ files when running commands that do not specify the project file name.
+You can call an XML project file _project.xml_ or _project.lime_, or technically any file name that you prefer, although the command-line tools search for _.lime_ then _.xml_ files when running commands that do not specify the project file name.

 Here is an example of a project XML file: